nfriend/website-3.0/_drafts/2024-11-25-useful-things-ive-3d-printed.md

 ## Cabinet legs

 We bought an IKEA BESTÅ TV cabinet, but discovered the doors got caught in our shag area rug.
-I printed some simple legs to elevate the cabinet just enough to allow the doors to operate unbstructed.
+I printed some simple legs to elevate the cabinet just enough to allow the doors to operate unobstructed.

 <figure>
     <img loading="lazy" src="{{ '/assets/img/useful-things-ive-3d-printed/cabinet_legs.jpg' | relative_url }}" alt="A TV cabinet with legs highlighted by red circle annotations" />